History of the USJA

 Soon, these groups formed a larger body to encompass the entire U.S Air Force and looked for someone to command the associations.
 Around 1960, Darrell Darling, Phil Porter, Paul Own, Wally Barber, who was director of the local YMCA, and Mike Manly met at Dr. Sachio Ashida’s house and decided to form a yudanshakai.
 They framed a constitution and made contacts with the yudanshakai officers in Chicago and Denver to implement the project.
 In 1961, the yudanshakai, which covered the greater part of six states, was formed.

-Since its inception, these individuals have served as USJA Presidents: George Bass, George Harris, Jim Nichols, Jim Bregman, Phil Porter, Jesse Jones, Mike Szrejter, Jim Webb, AnnMaria De Mars, Gary Goltz, Marc Cohen, and John Paccione.
-Today, the USJA has more than 25,000 Life Members and continues to thrive.
+Since its inception, these individuals have served as USJA Presidents: George Bass, George Harris, Jim Nichols, Jim Bregman, Phil Porter, Jesse Jones, Mike Szrejter, Jim Webb, AnnMaria De Mars, Gary Goltz, Marc Cohen, John Paccione, Bob Rush, Celita Schutz, and Andrew Connelly.
+Today, the USJA has more than 20,000 Life Members and continues to thrive.